Eczema (mate harehare) is a common skin condition that causes redness, inflammation, dryness and itching of your skin.

 - When eczema worsens it is called an eczema flare.
 Sometimes flares can be due to the factors mentioned below but often no cause can be identified.
-During flares the skin may become red, itchy, weepy or blistered, and is more prone to becoming infected.
+During flares the skin may become red, rough, itchy, weepy or blistered, and is more prone to becoming infected.

 - Management of eczema involves avoiding things that make it worse, using moisturisers and correct use of corticosteroid creams.
 Antibiotics may be needed if your skin becomes infected.

 Eczema is associated with having an impaired skin barrier (‘sensitive skin’).
 With the most common form of eczema, called atopic dermatitis, there is often a family history of eczema, hay fever and/or asthma.